How browser-based image conversion works

 - Call

-canvas.toBlob(callback, targetMimeType, quality)to re-encode the pixels.
-PNG output is always lossless; JPEG and WebP honour the quality slider, which maps directly to the encoder’s quantization setting. - Show a before/after thumbnail with the output dimensions and file size, then offer a per-image download button or a single ZIP for the whole batch.
+canvas.toBlob(callback, targetMimeType, quality)to re-encode the pixels for PNG, JPEG, and Chrome/Firefox WebP.
+For Safari WebP and AVIF encoding, a WebAssembly codec worker loads on first use and handles the encode in a background thread.
+PNG output is always lossless; JPEG, WebP and AVIF honour the quality slider, which maps directly to the encoder's quantization setting. - Show a before/after thumbnail with the output dimensions and file size, then offer a per-image download button or a single ZIP for the whole batch.
 The ZIP is built in memory using fflate, an 8 KB library that runs entirely in the tab.

 Why convert image formats?